MAI3003-Data-Witches/MedicalChatbot/README.md

 - [ ] Test our guardrails
 - [ ] Make a Model Reporting Card
 - [ ] Think about improvements for real-world use

+## Potential improvements
+- Also have a voice input, and integrate it with DACIL's voice AI system